Are you struggling with cash flow problems in your business? Let’s talk about the best practices that can turn things around!

-I believe that solving cash flow problems is 80% behavior and 20% knowledge plus using the right tools.
-In the 20+ years I’ve been working with business owners on their cash flow management that has proven to be true time and time again.
+I firmly believe that solving cash flow problems is 80% behavior and 20% knowledge, coupled with the right tools.
+In my extensive experience of over 30 years working closely with business owners to manage their cash flow, this formula has proven to be true time and time again.

-Typically a person who is in debt will ask themselves “Why can’t I get out of debt?”
-And then they will answer themselves with all of the excuses that justify their being in debt.
-They’ll tell themselves all kinds of stories like, “I had to buy that X because…”, or “I had to take out that loan because…” all the while continuing to spend using credit.
-I call that financial headtrash.
+When confronted with debt, for example, most people will ask themselves, “Why can’t I get out of debt?”
+And then they start coming up with all sorts of excuses and justifications for their situation.
+They’ll tell themselves stories like, “I had to buy that thing because…” or “I had no choice but to take out that loan because…” all while continuing to spend using credit.

-Here’s an example of asking better questions that lead to better answers and correct, effective actions.
+Let me give you an example of how asking better questions can lead to better answers and, ultimately, effective actions.

-Example answers: I can… Promote more.
-Raise my prices.
-Add a guarantee to make purchasing from me more attractive to customers.
-Add a new, profitable service or line of products.
-Set weekly sales targets and quotas for my sales staff.
-Bundle old, slow selling inventory with fast moving, high profit items and run a special to liquidate the old inventory for cash.
+Example answers: Promote more.
+Raise prices.
+Add guarantees to make purchasing more enticing.
+Introduce new, profitable services or product lines.
+Set sales targets and quotas for the sales team.
+Bundle slow-selling inventory with high-profit items and run a special to liquidate the old stock for cash.

-Example answers: I can… Shop for suppliers with lower prices.
-Stop discretionary spending on meals.
-Put staff on a bonus plan instead of giving annual salary increases.
-Set strict budgets for spending on office supplies and inventory.
-Pay cash instead of using credit cards.
+Example answers: Shop for suppliers with lower prices.
+Minimize discretionary spending on meals.
+Implement a bonus plan for staff instead of annual salary increases.
+Establish strict budgets for office supplies and inventory.
+Opt for cash payments instead of credit cards.

 Question: How can I pay off my debt?

-Example answers: Use the debit card instead of the credit card.
-Stop using the credit card and get aggressive about paying it off.
-Stop getting loans to pay off old debt since that just creates a new bill that has to be paid.
-Cut expenses and raise income so I have more available cash to pay off the debt faster.
+Example answers: Use a debit card instead of a credit card.
+Stop relying on the credit card and focus on aggressively paying off the debt.
+Avoid taking out loans to pay off old debt, as it just creates new bills.
+Instead, cut expenses and increase income to have more cash available for debt repayment.